Vercel vs Netlify vs Cloudflare Pages (UK)

 If your UK small-business website was built since 2022, it probably sits on one of three modern static-first hosts: Vercel, Netlify, or Cloudflare Pages.
-(If it’s on a WordPress shared host like SiteGround, Bluehost, or 123-reg, that’s a different conversation — see Should I just build on Wix? for the shape of that one.)
+(If it is on a WordPress shared host like SiteGround, Bluehost, or 123-reg, that is a different conversation, see Should I just build on Wix? for the shape of that one.)

-All three modern hosts are functionally excellent at the basics — edge CDN, automatic SSL, push-to-deploy, preview branches.
-The honest distinction in 2026 is data residency, pricing model, and who’s actually using them.
+All three modern hosts are functionally excellent at the basics, edge CDN, automatic SSL, push-to-deploy, preview branches.
+The honest distinction in 2026 is data residency, pricing model, and who is actually using them.
 This piece compares the three through that lens, from the perspective of a hosting partner deciding where to put UK SMB client sites.

 The short version

-• Vercel — Next.js + Astro home base, lhr1 region pins to London, generous free tier, pay-as-you-grow.
+- Vercel, Next.js + Astro home base, lhr1 region pins to London, free Hobby tier (non-commercial only), pay-as-you-grow.
 What I use for UK Web Marketing client sites.

 The honest summary: most UK SMB sites are fine on any of the three.
 The decision matters for active sites with growing traffic + sovereignty requirements.